CiMillan/Deploy-Infrastructure-as-Code-IAC-/README.md

 It's up to you to decide which values should be parameters and which you will hard-code in your script.

-See the provided supporting code for help and more clues.

 If you want to go the extra mile, set up a bastion host to allow you to SSH into your private subnet servers.
 This bastion host would be on a Public Subnet with port 22 open only to your home IP address, and it would need to have the private key that you use to access the other servers.